dotnet/csharplang/proposals/extensions.md

 ## Implementation details

 Extensions are implemented as ref structs with an extension marker method.
+The type is marked with Obsolete and CompilerFeatureRequired attributes.
-The extension marker method encodes the underlying type and base extensions as parameters.
+The extension marker method encodes the underlying type and base extensions as parameters in that order.
+The marker method is called `<ImplicitExtension>$` for implicit extensions and `<ExplicitExtension>$` for explicit extensions.
-For example: `implicit extension R for UnderlyingType : BaseExtension1, BaseExtension2` yield `private static void <Extension>$(UnderlyingType, BaseExtension1, BaseExtension2, ...)`.
+For example: `implicit extension R for UnderlyingType : BaseExtension1, BaseExtension2` yields `private static void <ImplicitExtension>$(UnderlyingType, BaseExtension1, BaseExtension2)`.
-TODO2 whether the extension is implicit or explicit will be encoded in the method name.

 If the extension has any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.